nackjicholson/aiosql/docs/source/defining-sql-queries.rst

 Operators
 ---------

 This section describes the usage of various query operator symbols that you can annotate query names with in order to direct how aiosql will execute and return results.

 No Operator (Default)
 ~~~~~~~~~~~~~~~~~~~~~

-In the above `Query Names <#query-names>`__ section the ``get-all-blogs`` name is written without any trailing operators.
+In the above `Query Names <#query-names>`__ section the ``get-all-blogs``
+name is written without any trailing operators.

 .. code:: sql

     -- name: get-all-blogs

-The lack of an operator is actually the most basic operator used by default for your queries.
+The lack of an operator is actually the most basic operator used by default for
+your queries.
 This tells aiosql to execute the query and to return all the results.
-In the case of ``get-all-blogs`` that means a ``select`` statement will be executed and a list of rows will be returned.
-When writing your application you will often need to perform other operations besides ``select``, like ``insert``, ``delete``, and perhaps bulk operations.
-The operators detailed in the other sections of this doc let you declare in your SQL code how that query should be executed by a python database driver.
+In the case of ``get-all-blogs`` that means a ``select`` statement will be executed
+and a list of rows will be returned.
+When writing your application you will often
+need to perform other operations besides ``select``, like ``insert``, ``delete``,
+and perhaps bulk operations.
+The operators detailed in the other sections of this
+doc let you declare in your SQL code how that query should be executed by a python
+database driver.

 ``^`` Select One
 ~~~~~~~~~~~~~~~~

 The ``^`` operator executes a query and returns the first row of a result set.
 When there are no rows in the result set it returns ``None``.
 This is useful when you know there should be one, and exactly one result from your query.

-As an example, if you have a unique constraint on the ``username`` field in your ``users`` table which makes it impossible for two users to share the same username, you could use ``^`` to direct aiosql to select a single user rather than a list of rows of length 1.
+As an example, if you have a unique constraint on the ``username`` field in your ``users`` table which makes it impossible for two users to share the same username,s you could use ``^`` to direct aiosql to select a single user rather than a list of rows of length 1.

 .. code:: sql